Mustafoski/Mustafoski.github.io/_posts/javascript/2019-12-22-AdjecentElementsProduct.md

 1. We create function with parameter of n and above variable n that contains array of integer numbers;
 2. We create variable largestProduct to hold the largest product and we start with index 0 n[0] * n[1] index 1;
 3.We create for loop for the other values in that array not only 0 and 1 index but since we started with 0 index we start the loop with 1 e.g. i=1 then we loop until the last number but last number like in the example above 3 * nothing will give us NaN.
 So in the condition of for loop we do i < n.length - 1

-4.Then we use largestProduct to check if is smaller than product if so product is answer else largestProduct
+4. Then we use largestProduct to check if is smaller than product if so product is answer else largestProduct
 5. We return the largest product